jlleongarcia/jlleongarcia/content/blog/py-z-stock-vs-flat.md

 3. The formula to find the **time to grow by a general factor** of XYZ is $t = \frac{\ln(XYZ)}{\ln(1 + r)}$.

-With this one, we can see when MCD will potentially, catch up with O (while O also grows, but to a slower rate)
+With this one, we can see when MCD will *potentially* catch up with NYSE:O (while O also grows, but to a slower rate):

 $$
 t = \frac{\ln(5.8/2.5)}{\ln(1 + (7.2-2.7))}=17.8